Huey P. Long Jr.

 Death and Legacy

 Huey Long altered Louisiana politics forever.
-For three decades after his death, Louisianians debated the value of his achievements and voted accordingly.
+For three decades after his death, Louisianans debated the value of his achievements and voted accordingly.
 Through the 1960s, state politics were split between Longism and Anti-Longism factions.
 His national impact was more mercurial.
 Although Long attracted many supporters throughout the country with his brash economic proposals and brazen behavior, his achievements were few.
 Many contended that Long deserved to become president, but his death pushed those prospects, and his lofty ambitions, into the fanciful domain of unrealized promise and endless conjecture.